-Now, I see through my research that vitamin K, like vitamin B12, requires micro-organisms or “good bacteria” in order for our bodies to be able to absorb it.
-When we use antibiotics or things like Sulfa drugs, we kill the good bacteria.
+Now, through my research I see that vitamin K, like vitamin B12, requires micro-organisms or “good bacteria” in order for our bodies to absorb it.
+When we use antibiotics or Sulfa drugs, we kill the good bacteria.
 At the same time we make our stomachs more hospitable to bad bacteria, like h.pylori.

-That’s how I came to wonder if GMO corn and GMO soy in my food was killing bacteria I need in order to get B12 from the food I eat.
+That’s how I came to wonder if GMO corn and GMO soy in my food was killing bacteria I need to get B12 from food.

-I decided to run a test, and cut corn, soy and all GMOs out of my diet.
+I decided to run a test by cutting corn, soy and all GMOs from my diet.
 At the same time I stopped using Methylcobalamin lozenges to see if organic food alone, without anything in it to kill the good bacteria, would keep my B12 level healthy.

 Sure enough.
 So far it’s been over a month without a Methylcobalamin lozenge, and I have small but clearly visible moons coming back on my fingernails.
 Happiness.
 The Methylcobalamin was costing over $60/mo because of how much I need to keep from having peripheral neuropathy pain.

 2/9/2014 ~ It turns out I can’t completely stop using Methylcobalamin lozenges.
-Without any I begin to get peripheral neuropathy pain again.
-But one or two 5mg lozenges a day seems to work perfectly.
+Without any, peripheral neuropathy pain returns.
+But one or two 5mg lozenges a day seems to work.
 Prior to cutting out GMOs I had to use 5 to 6 of the 5mg lozenges a day.
-So, there is a distinct advantage, in terms of B12 health, to cutting GMOs out of your daily meals and snacks.
+So, there is an significant advantage to cutting GMOs out of daily meals and snacks.

-Now that I’ve begun to have collards, celery, onions and Indian spinach from my garden I have fewer instances of peripheral neuropathy, even when I forget to use methylcobalamin lozenges.
-Next winter I have to remember to compensate for the lack of B12 creating microorganisms in canned vegetables.
+Now that I’m having collards, celery, onions, and Indian spinach from my garden I have fewer instances of peripheral neuropathy, even when I forget to use methylcobalamin lozenges.
+Next winter I must remember to compensate for the lack of B12 making bacteria in canned vegetables.

 7/1/2016 ~ I learned today that most wheat crops in the United States are sprayed with Glyphosate (as in Monsanto’s RoundUp) prior to harvest.
 After watching a video on Twitter that showed sprayed wheat in contrast to the unsprayed grass right next to it, I googled desiccated wheat and found an informative, revealing article.